 The camp has seen many upgrades over the decades, including a roof-tight outhouse to ensure the user doesn’t get wet.
 I’ve been there several times, and my brothers use if frequently for camping, fishing and hunting expeditions.
 It’s a place where you can go to get away from it all and forget the outside world exists, where squirrels get named and the neighbourhood raccoon reminds them not to leave food unattended.

-Swallowed by Isla Jane is a story about survival and adventure.
+Northern Survival by Diane McGyver is a story about survival and adventure.
 It takes place in Northern Ontario, Canada.
-The novel will be released in spring 2020.
+The novel will be released in September 2020.